This post may contain affiliate links. Please read our disclosure policy.

 How to Make the Blueberry Martini

-This is an entirely optional step to eliminate the blueberry pulp from ending up in the drink.
-Double straining is pouring a cocktail through two strainers as you fill your glass.
-Cocktails with fresh muddled fruits are typically poured through a fine-mesh strainer to avoid bits of fruit or herbs floating in the drink.
+This is an optional step to eliminate the blueberry pulp from ending up in the drink.
+Double straining is pouring a cocktail through a fine mesh strainer as you fill your glass.
+It also collects tiny ice chips from shaking, making for a smoother sipping experience.

 Blueberry Martini Recipe